tiran/defusedxml/README.txt

 * An attacker can exhaust additional resources on the machine, e.g. with requests to a service that doesn't respond or responds with very large files.
+* An attacker may gain knowledge, when, how often and from which IP address a XML document is accessed.
 * An attacker could send mail from inside your network if the URL handler supports ``smtp://`` URIs.